SylviaRemington/car-ninja/README.md

 - (2) Click cars to score points.
 - (3) Score 17+ points in 15 seconds to win!

-## My Planning Materials including proposal, user stories, and pseudocode:
+# My Planning Materials including Proposal, User Stories, and Pseudocode:
 Excalidraw Proposal Rendering: https://excalidraw.com/#json=sC5spph5Pl5N-gakOGVoD,z0pOg97SMsKWoaxYUjVtcA

 Link to my planning materials: https://excalidraw.com/#json=sC5spph5Pl5N-gakOGVoD,z0pOg97SMsKWoaxYUjVtcA

-## User Stories:
+# User Stories:
 - As a player, I want cars to appear in a grid so that I can interact with them visually.
 - As a player, I want to click on slow cars so that I can earn points and feel rewarded.
 - As a player, I want slow cars to break apart when clicked so that it feels like I sliced them.